Oaks Park High School

 How will pupils be assessed?

-Students complete homework twice a week.
-This will consist of either online homework, a worksheet designed to consolidate classroom learning or spelling/phrase learning for class tests.
+Students complete weekly homework.
+This will be set on Google Classroom and consist of either online homework, a worksheet designed to consolidate classroom learning or spelling/phrase learning for class tests.

 Students complete continual, formative mini-assessments in class and termly summative assessments which assess five skills: listening, speaking, reading, writing and translation.
 For these assessments, students will receive a grade for each of the skills.

-The reading paper includes a translation task from Spanish into English.
+The reading paper includes a range of comprehension tasks, as well as a translation task from Spanish into English.

 How can you support your child?

-Checking what homework they have been set/when it is due and offering assistance in completing this.
+Checking what homework they have been set/when it is due, and offering assistance in completing this.
 Testing your child on vocabulary and grammar using vocabulary lists they have been given and notes they have made in class.
-Ensuring your child has purchased the Edexcel revision workbooks and guides and completes independent learning from said guides
+Ensuring your child has purchased the AQA revision workbooks and guides and completes independent learning from said guides.

 Course A-Level French